rubin-dp0/delegate-contributions-dp02/csu_students/README.md

 1. We extract Galaxies from the object catalogues using the TAP

-2. We explore creating colo-magnitude diagrams for galaxies, with Matplotlib and Bokeh in order understand different functionalities
+2. We explore creating color-magnitude diagrams for galaxies, with Matplotlib and Bokeh in order understand different functionalities

 2. We fit a line to the galaxy main sequence